chrismaltby/gb-studio-docs/docs/scripting/script-glossary/math.md

 ## Seed Random Number Generator
 <ScriptEventPreview title={"Seed Random Number Generator"} fields={[{"label":"Place this to run in response to user input to ensure random numbers change between playthroughs"}]} />

-- **Place this to run in response to user input to ensure random numbers change between playthroughs**